ihart-mhc/ihart-mhc.github.io/software/index.md

 [All existing server versions](https://github.com/ihart-mhc/ihart/releases) -- the latest release is the one with the highest number.

+## How iHart works
+iHart consists of two parts: the server and the client.

+The server uses opencv to monitor a camera feed for motion and faces (collectively called Blobs).
+ It creates a server socket with a local address and a port number 5024, and accepts all incoming connections.
+  These connections are from the client side--one connection per running iHart Application.
+   The server creates a String representation of its data and sends it to all of its connections.

+The client creates a socket and connects to the server socket.
+ When it receives a message, it parses the data and triggers a CVEvent if there are any Blobs in the AreaOfInterest it is monitoring.

+iHart Applications create an instance of the iHart Client and listen to CVEvents, which they can then respond to as they might to a MouseEvent!
+  This makes it easy for students and other programmers begin creating iHart Applications, because the structure is familiar and natural to them. iHart hides all of the intricacies of computer vision and socket communication.

 ### Starting window

 When the program starts, it shows a starting screen that allows you to choose your camera.